loxaxs/banned-from-equestria-daily-TAS/README.md

 ## Trying it out

-Open Banned from Equestria as the single tab of a window, then run `python main.py`
+In a browser window, open two Banned from Equestria tabs and have no other tabs open in that window, then run `python main.py`

 ## Important note